Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 I used the loop based approach as it is way better than a recursive one, why?
 * I found out that for whatever reason it's about 2-3 times faster depending on scene than the recursive method.
 It's not only my machine as other guides on RT pipeline I saw noticed that as well.
 * You're not constricted by the depth limit.
 In RT pipeline you can't just use recursion infinitely, I don't know what's the minimum guaranteed limit but on my computer it's 31, it of course varies per device.
-You can query the limit using VkPhysicalDeviceRayTracingPipelinePropertiesKHR.maxRayRecursionDepth.
+You can query the limit using **VkPhysicalDeviceRayTracingPipelinePropertiesKHR.maxRayRecursionDepth**.
 If you cross the limit device will be lost so you'll most likely just crash.
-Of course loop base approach doesn't have this limit, you can bounce rays through the scene for as long as you like.
+Of course loop based approach doesn't have this limit, you can bounce rays through the scene for as long as you like.

-Now let's talk about some interesting techniques that I used in my raygen shader: Anti aliasing, Russian Roulette, Depth of field, and fireflies elimintaion.
+Now let's talk about some interesting techniques that I used in my raygen shader to improve quality and speed: Anti aliasing, Russian Roulette, Depth of field, and fireflies elimintaion.

 ##### Anti Aliasing

 Aliasing is a known artifacts in computer graphics, it's caused by the fact that in real world cameras edges of pixels are a blend of foreground and background, that's because in real world the space is continuous, it has infinite resolution, so if we want to turn this space into pixels we're basically averaging all the space that pixel takes up.
 In computer graphics we're not averaging anything, we're just shooting a ray in some direction and sampling it's color.
 This approach is called **point sampling**, luckily for us in path tracing we're averaging multiple rays per pixel anyway, so the easiest fix to our problem is just offseting the rays a little bit in random direction so that they are average color of the space that the pixel takes up.

-It's really simple in terms of code, we just generate random point on a 2D circle and then we offset the ray direction with it.
+It's really simple in terms of code, we just generate random point on a 2D circle or square and then we offset the ray direction with it.
 Here's the result:

 <p align="center">
   <img src="./Gallery/materialShowcase/AntiAliasingOn.png" alt="AntiAliasingOn" width="390" height="150" />